comp-physics/comp-physics.github.io/_pages/vacancies.md

 <div class="jumbotron">
 #### I am, or am about to be, an undergraduate at Georgia Tech

-The group has had numerous undergraduate researchers since we started at Georgia Tech.
+The group has had numerous undergraduate researchers.
 Many have published great work and I am very proud of what they have accomplished.
 Continuing in this spirit, I am always open to working with keen undergraduate students.